StabbyCutyou/moldova/README.md

 # Roadmap

 I'll continue to add support for more random value categories, such as a general {time} field, as well as additions to existing ones (for example, a timezone param for :now, as well as the ability to choose a formatting method).

+Add proper support for escaping control characters, so they are not interpreted as part of a token.
+These characters are {, }, :, and |

 The current approach is also a bit slow, parsing and interpreting the template each time it's invoked.
 I'm going to re-write this part of it, so that it builds up an internal callstack of functions during the initial parse, then iterates and invokes the callstack in order to generate N iterations of the template itself, preventing unnecessary re-parses of the template.